Votto, Winker lead Reds to 6-5 win over scuffling Dodgers

 Winker’s leadoff homer was the fourth by the Reds this season.
 Tyler Naquin has the other two.

-Cincinnati is the fifth team since 1974 to have four leadoff homers in April, according to Sportradar.
+Cincinnati is the fifth team since 1974 to hit four leadoff homers in April, according to Sportradar.
 The others were the 2017 Houston Astros, 2013 Seattle Mariners, 2000 Toronto Blue Jays and 1996 Baltimore Orioles.

 TRAINER’S ROOM